Common Bottlenose Dolphin

 Implementing the Dolphin-Safe/Tuna Tracking and Verification Program

 Dolphins, like other marine mammals, may become bycatch in fisheries.
 Some species of tuna are known to aggregate beneath schools of certain dolphin stocks.
-In some parts of the world, this close association led to the fishing practice of encircling a dolphin school to capture the tuna concentrated below.
+In some parts of the world, this close association led to the fishing practice of encircling a dolphin school to capture the tuna concentrated below, to the detriment of the dolphins, which often get entangled in the net.
 The Dolphin Protection Consumer Information Act established a national tuna tracking program to ensure that tuna imported into the United States meets certain requirements to ensure the safety of dolphins during tuna fishing operations.

 Learn more about the Dolphin-Safe/Tuna Tracking and Verification Program